flyingcircusio/fc-nixos/doc/src/matomo.md

 # Matomo

-Managed instance of [Matomo](https://matomo.org), a real-time Web analytics application in the latest version provided by NixOS which is 4.x.x.
+Managed instance of [Matomo](https://matomo.org), a real-time Web analytics application in the latest LTS version provided by NixOS which is 4.x.x.

+The next platform version 24.05 will use Matomo 5 as default version.
+Matomo 4 is supported until the end of 2024 and will still be available on 24.05.

 ## Setup